+The intention of the present annex is to specify a set of generic security services that shall be supported in oneM2M ASE and should be exposed to oneM2M applications through the Secure Environment Abstraction Layer of TS-0016 [TS16].

+The ASE services are described at a high level in order to support implementations that comply with specific regulations, e.g. regional standards such as EN 419 212 [64] in the European Union or FIPS 201-2 [FIPS201] in the USA, or vertical such as BSI TR 03109 [TR3109] in the German energy sector.
+The ASE security services described in this annex are commonly supported in secure elements used for certificate-based security deployments, such as governmental or corporate identification cards supporting digital signature as per EN 419 212 [64] or FIPS 201-2 [FIPS 201].

+The functionalities described in the present annex imply the presence of a random number generation capability in the ASE.
+This functionality may be made available to the hosting device.
+They also imply that the ASE supports asymmetric cryptography based on the RSA or ECC algorithms, and the AES symmetric algorithm.

-The Secure Element may interface with the hosting M2M device through various physical communication means, as long as a transport protocol supporting ISO 7816-4 APDU [26] is supported.
-This is the case, for example, for UART supporting the “T=0” or “T=1” transport protocols, the USB Interface of ETSI TS 102 600 [i.23], or the Contactless Front-End interface (“T=CL” transport protocol) specified by ETSI SCP TS 102 622 [i.24]), The difference between the multiple communication links (wired or NFC) is only visible through Secure Element types in the present annex, but does not otherwise impact the way applications would interact with the Secure Element.
+The Secure Element may interface with the hosting M2M device through various physical communication means., The difference between the multiple communication links (wired or contactless)that may be useddoes not otherwise impact the way applications would interact with the Secure Element.

-The present annex enables usage of the GlobalPlatform Open Mobile API specifications [i.22] as an intermediate layer to facilitate the interfacing of device applications with secure elements.

 L.2 Lifecycle phases

-The ASE or ASE applet lifecycle comprises the following phases:
+The ASE lifecycle comprises the following phases:

-Personalization, where the ASE maintains the state initialized upon ASE creation or ASE applet installation to enable its initial provisioning.
+Personalization, where the ASE maintains the state initialized upon creation to enable its initial provisioning.
 This phase is supposed to take place in a trusted facility under control of the stakeholder responsible for the ASE (e.g. ASE issuer facility, device assembly line or Point of sale).
-It ends when the ASE receives a special command which triggers transition into its operational state.
+It ends when the ASE receives a trigger to transition into its operational state.

 Operational phase, where the ASE maintains a state suitable for secure operation in the field, into which a transition is triggered upon completion of the personalization phase.

-During any of the above phases, the ASE may move into a blocked state designed as a protection mechanism, upon integrity problem or locking of the authentication mechanism.

-In each state, three secure channel modes may be requested by the ASE to secure data exchange with a host:: None, MIC only, or MIC and encryption.
+A secure channel shall first be established to secure data exchange with a host, as described in clause L.3.
+Depending on the operating environment, the secure channel may only ensure mutual authentication between both entities, or add MIC protection, or add both MIC and encryption.

-In case the ASE functions are provided under the form of a GlobalPlatform applet, the security of the applet during the installation phase is ensured by the Card Manager, which computes the session keys and opens a secure channel with the personalization device to protect loading and installation.
+In case the ASE functions are implemented as a GlobalPlatform applet, the security of the applet during the installation phase is ensured by the Card Manager, which computes the session keys and opens a secure channel with the personalization device to protect loading and installation.
 Once loaded, the applet becomes selectable, which enables its provisioning.

-Operation of the ASE (or ASE applet) during its personalization phase can be subject to specific constraints and can include special commands that are not available in the operational state and not specified in the present document.
-The GlobalPlatform Card Specification [63] specifies personalization commands and procedures that may be implemented in deployments requiring interoperability in the personalization state.
+Operation of the ASE (or ASE applet) during its personalization phase can be subject to specific constraints and can include special commands that are not available in the operational statet.
+For example, the GlobalPlatform Card Specification [63] specifies low level personalization commands and procedures that may be implemented by ASE supporting ISO 7816-4 APDUs [26] in deployments requiring interoperability in the personalization state.

-At the end of initial provisioning/personalization, the ASE (or ASE applet) enters an operational state, in which it shall behave as specified in the present annex to enable interworking with the hosting device.
-The present document specifies the data structures, commands and procedures that shall be supported by the ASE.
+At the end of initial provisioning/personalization, the ASE (or ASE applet) enters an operational state, in which the functions specified in clause L.4 shall be available.

-During operation, the secure element may move to a “blocked” state once it encounters any integrity problem or e.g.. if a maximum allowed number of authentication attempts has been reached.
-Only the GET DATA command may be allowed in this state.
+During operation, the secure element may move to a “blocked” state designed as a protection mechanism once it encounters any integrity problem or e.g.. if a maximum allowed number of authentication attempts has been reached. .

+The ASE may also be configured to be in 'Read Only' state.
+In this state, the ASE forbids any write operation.
+The 'Read Only' state activation can be set during the Personalization Phase, but the state only takes effect when the ASE moves to Operational Phase.